relativisticturtle/intcode-adventure-2021/INTC.md

   z = 42;       // OK
 ```

 The ampersand `&` yields the address of a variable.
 The asterisk `*` is only used for multiplication and cannot be used for dereferencing pointers (as in C).
-The same thing can be achieved with array dereferncing at index 0: `ptr[0]`.
+The same thing can be achieved with array dereferencing at index 0: `ptr[0]`.
 Examples:

 ```c
 int a;